Madagascar June 7-15, 2023

 Tsingy de Namoroka NP.
 In the northwest 50 km south of Soalala.
 The park is known for its tsingy walls, caves, canyons, and natural swimming pools.

 Baie de Baly NP.
 150kms to Mahajanga.
 The Tsingy de Namoroka National Park borders this park.
-Vegetation consist of dry forests, scrub-shrub or bamboo shrub, mangroves, lakes and swamps mixed with savanna.
+Vegetation consists of dry forests, scrub-shrub or bamboo shrubs, mangroves, lakes and swamps mixed with savanna.
 The only known natural habitat of the critically endangered ploughshare tortoise.
-Other rare animals are Madagascan sideneck turtle, and the Madagascar fish eagle.
+Other rare animals are the Madagascan side neck turtle and the Madagascar fish eagle.

 Bemarivo Reserve.
 In the NW coastal plateau about 12 km from the town of Besalampy, and 5 km from the Mozambique Channel coast, The dense, dry deciduous forest has 75 birds, 22 reptiles and 15 mammals (including 6 lemurs), 24 reptiles and 194 plants.